dlt-hub/verified-sources/sources/zendesk/README.md

 The Zendesk pipeline has some default customizations that make it more useful:

-1. **Pivoting ticket fields:** By default, the pipeline pivots the custom fields in tickets when loading the data, which allows the custom fields to be used as columns after loading.
+1. **Pivoting ticket fields:** By default, the source pivots the custom fields in tickets when loading the data, which allows the custom fields to be used as columns after loading.
 This behavior is due to the fact that the boolean parameter `pivot_ticket_fields` in the source method `zendesk_support()` is set to `True` by default.
 To change this, set `pivot_ticket_fields=False` when calling the source method from inside the data loading function.
 ```python
 data_support = zendesk_support(pivot_ticket_fields=False)
 ```

-  Alternatively, this can be explicitly done by using the function `load_support_with_pivoting` in the script `zendesk_pipeline.py`.
+  Alternatively, this can be explicitly done by using the function `load_support_with_pivoting` in the script `demo_zendesk_pipeline.py`.
   ```python
   def load_support_with_pivoting():
     """